jkomoros/CASsim/README.md

 regenerated often.
 Every time your simulator's optionsConfig may have changed (including the first time you create the simulator file), you should run `npm run generate` again.

+When you modify a file in `data/*.json`, and if you've run `npm run generate` since the last time that one of hte optionsConfig changed, then you'll get schema-validation of the JSON files and configuration, helping spot errors early.

 It's a declarative format that has the following shape, called an optionsLeaf:
 ```
 {